Able was I ere I saw Elba: 19th-Century Palindromes & Anagrams

-Although attributed to him, Napoleon Bonaparte did not say, “Able was I ere I saw Elba.”
+Napoleon Bonaparte did not say, “Able was I ere I saw Elba,” although the phrase is often attributed to him.
 This well-known palindrome – a word or phrase that reads the same backward and forward – first appeared in 1848, 27 years after Napoleon’s death.
 Someone named “J.T.R.” came up with the Elba line, along with “Snug & raw was I ere I saw war & guns.”
 (1)

 According to a periodical published in 1821, the year Napoleon died, there was at the time only one known palindrome phrase in English.
 Even that was “only procured by a quaintness of spelling in one word, and the substitution of a figure for another: Lewd did I live, & evil I did dwel.”
 (2)

 Anagrams were more common.
 These are words or phrases formed by rearranging the letters of another word or phrase.
 In centuries past, anagrams were sometimes thought to have mystical significance.
 By the 19th century, they were primarily a form of word play.
 As folklorist H.B.
 Wheatley wrote, “though anagrams and all kinds of play upon words are in themselves trivial, there is no doubt that, on the presumption of recreation being necessary in a life of toil, the mind will at times find amusement and delight in trifles….”
 (3)

 Georgians and Victorians particularly enjoyed cognate anagrams, in which the anagram is related in some way to the original word or phrase.

 A number of anagrams were made from well-known names of the Napoleonic Wars.

 Napoleon Bonaparte – Bona rapta pone leno (Robber lay down thy stolen goods)